-How to apply for the Document Checking Service (DCS) pilot.
-The pilot will allow organisations to digitally check whether British passports are valid.
+The Document Checking Service (DCS) pilot helps organisations digitally check whether British passports are valid.

-You can apply for the Document Checking Service (DCS) pilot if you are a non-public sector organisation and want to find out if British passports are valid.
+The Document Checking Service (DCS) pilot is for non-public sector organisations that want to find out if British passports are valid.

 You may need to do these checks as part of giving users access to an online service.
 The purpose of the checks must be to prevent crime.